“A full plate and flavorable

 “Yeah?
-Just like when you get all fired up about something, your nostrils seem to pucker and flare,” I slammed down the grinder, pursing my lips.
-“Point is, I didn’t come all the way back here to wrangle over religion or idiosyncrasies.”
+Just like when you get all fired up about something, your nostrils seem to pucker,” I slammed down the grinder, pursing my lips.
+“Point is, I didn’t come all the way back our here to wrangle over religion or idiosyncrasies like that.”

-“Then what exactly did you come all the way back here for?”
+“Then what exactly did you come all the way back out here for?”